Mockova/help/checks/error-messages/index.rst

 Common Server Error Messages
 ============================

-Testomato is sensitive to follow **Common Error Messages**, they are marker for us, that something is broken on website.
+Testomato is sensitive to **Common Error Messages**.
+They are a marker for us to indicate that something is broken on your website.

 PHP Errors
 ----------